The AGC Group's CSR

 ●Prevention of Insider Trading

-In addition, if an AGC Group manager or employee has concerns as to whether buying or selling stock or other securities could fall under insider trading, the Information Management Council will examine the legality of the transaction in an effort to ensure that insider trading does not occur.
+Furthermore, if an AGC Group director or employee has concerns as to whether buying or selling stock could fall under insider trading, the Information Control Council prepares a system for review and works to prevent any instance of insider trading.